Skip to content

 14 months and older 3:30 pm

-Can babies sleep too much?
+Can babies sleep too much?anchor

 Typically, babies don’t sleep more than they need to over the course of a 24 hour period.
 However, they can sleep too much during the day to sleep well at night.
 Getting too much daytime sleep often leads to bedtime struggles, interrupted night sleep, or early mornings.
 In order to protect overnight sleep, we typically want to keep total daytime sleep under: